hugojosefson/cloudflare-dynamic-dns2/README.md

 ## License ##

-`cloudflare-dynamic-dns` is licensed under the [MIT license](http://opensource.org/licenses/MIT).
+`cloudflare-dynamic-dns2` is licensed under the [MIT license](http://opensource.org/licenses/MIT).
 Please see the `LICENSE.md` file for more information.